mozilla/sanitizer-polyfill/README.md

 # Polyfill for the [Sanitizer API](https://github.com/WICG/sanitizer-api/) specification.

+## Usage

+**The Sanitizer API is still under heavy development.
+We do not recommend relying on the polyfill for stability and can not fully promise the same security guarantees as the finished API will.**

+## About

 The polyfill might provide a shim on top of [DOMPurify](https://github.com/cure53/DOMPurify/), that mainly rewrites the specified configuration object into a DOMPurify configuration.